tomdohnal/twitter-fomo/README.md

 We use TypeScript.
 We try to find a healthy balance between having in 100% type-safe 🔒 and spending too much time ⏳ sweating about weird TypeScript errors.
 (That's my excuse for my lack of TypeScript knowledge, haha. 🙈)

 ### Testing
 We have a similar approach to testing as to using TypeScript—trying to find a healthy balance between having a 100% test coverage and spending twice as much time writing tests rather than coding.
-Nevertheless, the frontend app is **not tested** 🙀 at the moment.
+Nevertheless, the frontend app (*unlike* the backend) is **not tested** 🙀 at the moment.
 This is definitely something to work on!